chemicalsno/emboxd/README.md

 ### Advanced Features

 EmBoxd includes several advanced features for improved reliability:

+#### Letterboxd Diary Integration
+- Optional diary entry creation with the `log_films: true` setting
+- **Watched vs. Logged**:
+  - **Watched**: Films are just added to your watched collection (default behavior)
+  - **Logged**: Films get full diary entries with dates, appear in activity feeds, and can include ratings
+- Creates proper diary entries using the "Review or log..." button in Letterboxd
+- Automatically sets the correct watch date to match when you watched it on your media server
+- Falls back to simple "watched" marking when disabled (`log_films: false` or not set)

 #### Enhanced Logging
 - Structured logs with detailed context